Dangerous Parking

-Dangerous Parking is a 2007 drama film written and directed by Peter Howitt based on the novel of the same name by Stuart Browne, who died in 1999.
+Dangerous Parking is a 2007 Black comedy drama film written and directed by Peter Howitt based on the novel of the same name by Stuart Browne, who died in 1999.

 Plot

 Dangerous Parking tells the story of Noah Arkwright, a cult director in the indie film world, whose life is dominated by alcohol, drugs, and casual sex.

 Alcoholism and drug addiction have him firmly in their grasp - but Noah has no interest in acknowledging either until Kirstin, a reformed alcoholic, convinces him that he is heading for destruction and sets him on the path to reclaim himself.

 With the help of his best friend Ray and his new girlfriend Claire, Noah attempts to get his life back together.
 And that is when Mother Nature deals him the cruelest blow of all.